I have learned many different techniques to make armor and

 Tira Hat Horns:

-on this hat.
-Once dry, it sticks to surfaces pretty with hot glue or super
+Paper Clay is great for little details on costumes such as the little horns on this hat.
+Once dry, it sticks to surfaces pretty with hot glue or super glue.

 (click to enlarge)